Skip to content

 What Are Application Security Tools?

-They cover the entire software development lifecycle (SDLC) — from scanning source code before compilation to blocking attacks on running applications in production.
+Application security tools find, fix, and prevent security vulnerabilities across the software development lifecycle.
+They cover every phase — from scanning source code in the IDE to blocking attacks on running applications in production.

-The three foundational AppSec testing types: SAST reads source code, DAST tests running apps, SCA checks open-source dependencies
+Three categories form the baseline of any AppSec program: SAST reads source code, DAST probes running apps, and SCA scans open-source dependencies against vulnerability databases.

 AppSec Tool Categories at a Glance